ztlevi/ML_101/docs/Neural_Networks/Different_types_of_Convolution.md

 - Efficient low dimensional embedding, or feature pooling
 - Applying nonlinearity again after convolution

 The first two advantages can be observed in the image above.
-After 1 x 1 convolution, we significantly reduce the dimension depth-wise.
-Say if the original input has 200 channels, the 1 x 1 convolution will embed these channels (features) into a single channel.
-The third advantage comes in as after the 1 x 1 convolution, non-linear activation such as ReLU can be added.
+After $$1 \times 1$$ convolution, we significantly reduce the dimension depth-wise.
+Say if the original input has 200 channels, the $$1 \times 1$$ convolution will embed these channels (features) into a single channel.
+The third advantage comes in as after the $$1 \times 1$$ convolution, non-linear activation such as ReLU can be added.
 The non-linearity allows the network to learn more complex function.

 These advantages were described in Google’s Inception [paper](https://arxiv.org/abs/1409.4842) as: